 (a) (Graded for correctness) Specify an example string w_1 of length 4 over Σ that is accepted by this Turing machine, or explain why there is no such example.
-A complete solution will include either (1) a precise and clear description of your example string and a precise and clear description of the accepting computation of the Turing machine on this string or (2) a sufficiently general and correct argument why there is no such example, referring back to the relevant definitions.
+A complete solution will include either (1) a precise and clear description of your example string and a precise and clear description of the Turing machine on this string or (2) a sufficiently general and correct argument why there is no such example, referring back to the relevant definitions.

 To describe a computation of a Turing machine, include the contents of the tape, the state of the machine, and the location of the read/write head at each step in the computation.

 Hint: In class we've drawn pictures to represent the configuration of the machine at each step in a computation.
 You may do so or you may choose to describe these configurations in words.

 - (b) (Graded for correctness) Specify an example string w_2 of length 3 over Σ that is rejected by this Turing machine or explain why there is no such example.
-A complete solution will include either (1) a precise and clear description of your example string and a precise and clear description of the rejecting computation of the Turing machine on this string or (2) a sufficiently general and correct argument why there is no such example, referring back to the relevant definitions. - (c) (Graded for correctness) Specify an example string w_3 of length 2 over Σ on which the computation of this Turing machine loops or explain why there is no such example.
-A complete solution will include either (1) a precise and clear description of your example string and a precise and clear description of the looping (non-halting) computation of the Turing machine on this string or (2) a sufficiently general and correct argument why there is no such example, referring back to the relevant definitions. - (d) ($Graded\ for\ completeness$) Write an implementation level description of the Turing machine T.
+A complete solution will include either (1) a precise and clear description of your example string and a precise and clear description of the Turing machine on this string or (2) a sufficiently general and correct argument why there is no such example, referring back to the relevant definitions. - (c) (Graded for correctness) Specify an example string w_3 of length 2 over Σ on which the computation of this Turing machine is never halts or explain why there is no such example.
+A complete solution will include either (1) a precise and clear description of your example string and a precise and clear description of the looping (non-halting) computation of the Turing machine on this string or (2) a sufficiently general and correct argument why there is no such example, referring back to the relevant definitions.